 Credit Card Donations

 You can also make a secure online donation using a major credit card.
 Some fees may apply.
+Please identify whether funds are being donated to the Emergency or Recovery fund.

 Find out more about how Alameda County Employees care for their community outside of their regular duties as county employees.
 Our goal with ACGOV Cares is to highlight our peers, as well as encourage those in the public to join us in our efforts by offering platforms for volunteering and donating. http://acgovcares.org/